helcomsecretariat/helcom-spia/README.md

 ## 📦 Installation

-1. Download plugin ZIP from Releases.
+1. Download plugin ZIP from Releases (use latest release).
 2. Open QGIS
 3. Go to: